entrope/srnx/Succinct_RINEX.md

 #### Satellite epoch presence

-The epoch presence data within a `SATE` chunk is represented as a count-minus-1 of runs, followed by interleaved counts-minus-1 of how many epochs the satellite was absent and present, in that order.
+The epoch presence data within a `SATE` chunk is represented as a ULEB128 count-minus-1 of runs, followed by that many interleaved pairs of (a) a ULEB128 count of how many epochs the satellite was absent before this run, and (b) a ULEB128 count-minus-1 of how many consecutive epochs the satellite was then present.
-All of these count-minus-1 values are encoded as ULEB128s.
+The absent count MAY be zero (e.g., when the satellite is observed starting at the first epoch); the present count is at least 1 by construction.

 For example, if this consists of the values `1 2 5 4 6`, the satellite
 was observed during two (1+1) spans of epochs: